OpenMDAO/OpenMDAO-Framework/docs/user-guide/install.rst

 **Activate your virtual environment**

 Each time before you want to use openmdao you need to activate it.
-Activating your virtual environment adds your virtual environment's `bin` directory to the front of your system path in the current shell, so that when you type ``python``, you'll get a Python interpreter that's customized for your virtual environment, giving you access to everything in OpenMDAO.
+Activating your virtual environment adds your virtual environment's ``bin`` directory to the front of your system path in the current shell so that when you type ``python``, you'll get a Python interpreter that's customized for your virtual environment, giving you access to everything in OpenMDAO.